wilkinsj2atwit/Comp_3125_Individual_Project/README.md

    ```bash
    git clone <repository_url>
    ```
-2. Navigate to the project directory and run the Jupyter Notebook or `.py` scripts to reproduce the analysis.
+2. Navigate to the project directory and run the Jupyter Notebook scripts to reproduce the analysis.

 ---